-Bob Jain founded JFI in 2014 as an ‘Intellectual Family Office’ to develop ideas.
+Bob Jain founded JFI in 2014.
 He is the Co-Chief Investment Officer of Millennium Management in NY.
 Prior to that, he spent 20 years at Credit Suisse in a variety of roles.

 He sits on the Board of Harvard Management Corporation, Advisory Boards at the Kennedy School, Cornell University, and the NY Federal Reserve Bank, and is involved in various other activities across the arts and education.

 Bob graduated with honors in Government from Cornell University and is a Chartered Financial Analyst.